Cimatlan (Mdz44r)

 Michel Oudijk explains (in a presentation 4/18/2023 at the Library of Congress) that the place name Cimatlan (today spelled Zimatlan) in this part of the state of Oaxaca was misunderstood by the person glossing the glyph, who saw a camote in the root of this plant.

-According to Gordon Whittaker, the full set of teeth is often meant to provide the postposition -titlan, but this is an exception, where the teeth only provide the phonetic component for the locative suffix -tlan, place.
+According to Gordon Whittaker, the full set of teeth is often meant to provide the postposition -titlan, but this is an exception, where the teeth only provide the phonetic component for the locative suffix -tlan, near.

 Added Analysis, Credit: